 - Pick relatively attractive fruit (some bruising or marks are fine, but if you are handing these out as gifts you probably want them to look pretty!)
 Wash the fruit really well.
 Dry thoroughly and move to cutting board.

-- Slice enough off each end of fruit so you can see the inner colour (about 1/4-1/2 inch.)
+- Slice enough off each end of fruit so you can see the inner color (about ¼-1/2 inch.)

 - Slice around the fruit, lengthwise, until you just reach the end of the pith (right next to the inside flesh.)
 You can do this as many times as you want, but 4-6 slices should be good.